Bogaerts homers, Red Sox beat White Sox 6-3 in rain

-BOSTON (AP) — Xander Bogaerts hit a two-run homer, David Price struck out nine and the Red Sox beat the White Sox 6-3 Tuesday on a rainy night at Fenway Park.
+Xander Bogaerts hit a two-run homer in the fifth and Rafael Devers went 4-for-4 for Boston, which improved to 44-37 with a victory in their 81st game.

+“We’ll take more, obviously, but it is what we are right now,” manager Alex Cora said.
+“For everything that went wrong in the first half, we’ve got 44 wins.
+There’s not too many teams that have.”

-The start of the game was delayed 24 minutes because of rain, which continued to fall — heavily at times — through the first five innings.
-The slick conditions may have contributed to a frightening moment in the fifth inning when Chicago shortstop Tim Anderson sprained his right ankle on a fielding play.
+The start of the game was delayed 24 minutes because of rain, which continued to fall through the first five innings.
+Just after the rain temporarily let up, Chicago shortstop Tim Anderson sprained his right ankle on a fielding play.

 Anderson was carried off the field on the shoulders of manager Rick Renteria and a trainer.

+The White Sox said the ankle was sprained and X-rays were negative.

 The rain’s effects were apparent throughout the night, leading to funny hops skipping off the wet field and a bat flying into the stands after it slipped out of Boston catcher Christian Vazquez.
 A fan caught the bat and was not injured.
 Anderson was clearly hurt, although the White Sox would say later that X-rays were negative and Anderson was out with a sprain.